Kaiepi/nqp/docs/ops.markdown

 object if none.

 ## asyncreadbytes `moar` `jvm`
-* `asyncreadbytes($handle, $queue, $schedulee, $buf_type, $handle_type)`
+* `asyncreadbytes($handle, $queue, $schedulee, $buf-type, $cancellation-type)`

 Starts reading bytes from the handle.
-When a packet is received, a $buf_type will be constructed and point to the received memory.
-An array will be pushed to the queue containing the schedulee, a sequence number that starts at 0, the buffer or just its type object on error, and an error string (type object if no error).
+When a packet is received, a $buf-type will be constructed and point to the received memory.
+An array will be pushed to the queue containing the schedulee, an error string (type object if no error), the buffer (or its type object on error), and a sequence number that starts at 0.
 If EOF is reached, a sequence number of -1 is sent.
 Cancel to stop reading.

 ## spawnprocasync
 * `spawnprocasync($queue, $args, $cwd, %env, $callbacks)`